How to Calculate The Price For Your Hot Sauce

 Examples of a successful hot sauce business:

-daniel fitzgerald from New York, NY, USA started Small Axe Peppers Hot Sauce over 7 years ago, a hot sauce business.
+daniel fitzgerald (from New York, NY, USA) started Small Axe Peppers Hot Sauce over 8 years ago.

 Hello!
 We are Small Axe Peppers, a New York City-based hot sauce manufacturing company that sources our peppers from over 200 community gardens throughout The United States.

-James Bryson from Wimborne Minster, England, United Kingdom started Flaming Licks about 6 years ago, a hot sauce business.
+James Bryson (from Wimborne Minster, England, United Kingdom) started Flaming Licks almost 7 years ago.

 Hello!
 We are James and Erika and we run Flaming Licks.
 Flaming Licks is a hot sauce subscription club and chili shop based in Dorset in the UK.
 We send out monthly boxes containing curated hot sauces and spicy products to chili lovers around the world.
 Most of our members are people who love to add a spicy kick to their meals.
 They range from those who use hot sauce sometimes to the full-blown chili addicts.